MicrosoftDocs/quantum-docs/articles/machines/resources-estimator.md

 For operations called or subsequent operations - time difference between latest qubit availability time at the beginning and the end of the operation.

 __Width:__
-For the root operation - number of qubits actually used to execute it (and operation it calls).
+For the root operation - number of qubits used to execute it (and operation it calls).
 For operations called or subsequent operations - how many more qubits were used in addition to the qubits already used at the beginning of the operation.

-Please note, that reused qubits do not contribute to this number.
+Note, that reused qubits do not contribute to this number.
-For example, if a few qubits have been released before operation *A* starts, and all qubit demanded by this operation *A* (and operations called from *A*) were satisfied by reusing previously release qubits, the __Width__ of operation *A* is reported as 0.
+For example, if a few qubits have been released before operation *A* starts, and all qubits demanded by this operation *A* (and operations called from *A*) were satisfied by reusing previously release qubits, the __Width__ of operation *A* is reported as 0.
 Successfully borrowed qubits do not contribute to the Width either.

 __QubitCount:__
 For the root operation - minimum number of qubits that would be sufficient to execute this operation (and operations called from it).
 For operations called or subsequent operations - minimum number of qubits that would be sufficient to execute this operation separately.
 This number doesn't include input qubits.
 It does include borrowed qubits.

 Two modes of operation are supported.
-Mode is selected by setting QCTraceSimulatorConfiguration.OptimizeDepth.
+Mode is selected by setting `QCTraceSimulatorConfiguration.OptimizeDepth`.

 __OptimizeDepth=true:__
 QubitManager is discouraged from qubit reuse and allocates new qubit every time it is asked for a qubit.
-For the root operation __Depth__ becomes the minimum depth (lower bound).
+For the root operation, __Depth__ becomes the minimum depth (lower bound).
 Compatible __Width__ is reported for this depth (both can be achieved at the same time).
 Note that this width will likely be not optimal given this depth. __QubitCount__ may be lower than __Width__ for the root operation because it assumes reuse.

 __OptimizeDepth=false:__
 QubitManager is encouraged to reuse qubits and will reuse released qubits before allocating new ones.
-For the root operation __Width__ becomes the minimal width (lower bound).
+For the root operation, __Width__ becomes the minimal width (lower bound).
 Compatible __Depth__ is reported on which it can be achieved. __QubitCount__ will be the same as __Width__ for the root operation assuming no borrowing.

 ## Providing the probability of measurement outcomes